NilufaYeasmin/Hybrid_Travel_Recommender_System-HTRS/README.md

 • Precision and Recall are binary metrics used to evaluate models with binary output.
 Thus we need a way to translate our numerical problem (ratings usually from 1 to 5) into a binary problem (relevant and not relevant items).
 To do the translation we will assume that any true rating above 3.5 corresponds to a relevant item and any true rating below 3.5 is irrelevant.
 We are most likely interested in recommending top-N items to the user.
 So it makes more sense to compute precision and recall metrics in the first N items instead of all the items.
 Thus the notion of precision and recall at k where k is a user definable integer that is set by the user to match the top-N recommendations objective.

+• P@K - Precision at k is the proportion of recommended items in the top-k set that are relevant.

+• R@K - Recall at k is the proportion of relevant items found in the top-k recommendations.

 ## 7. Making Recommendations